 List your hard and soft skills

-You don’t want to leave any relevant skills off your resume.
-Comb the job description to gather every skill mentioned.
 Match those skills to your work history, and make sure they are included in your resume.
 Anything you couldn’t work into your work experience or professional summary would be a perfect candidate to list in this section.

 A perfect resume includes a mix of hard skills and soft skills.
-Hard skills are the technical abilities that you’ve learned through education, training or practical experience.
-Soft skills are the interpersonal strengths that enable you to effectively interact, collaborate and thrive in a workplace environment.
+Hard skills are the technical abilities that you’ve learned through education, training, or practical experience.
+Soft skills are the interpersonal strengths that enable you to effectively interact, collaborate, and thrive in a workplace environment.

 While skills are specific to the job, there are some that transcend boundaries and would be wise to consider adding to your resume to improve your chances.